Thursday, April 30, 2020

 She followed up with a leg-role in The Brigands, Bacchus/Proserpine for Augustus Harris to the Venus of Kitty Loftus then Belle Bilton, Lieutenant Wright in Beauty and the Beast, and Orpheus and Peurydice.
 Also a member of the Harris troupes was one Thomas Dalton Walker, a clown known as 'Whimsical Walker': Daisy married him ..

 Between pantomimes, she played Vesta in Willie Edouin's Binks the Downy Photographer, Flo Honeydew in The Lady Slavey (1894-6), Countess de la Blague in Morocco Bound (1895), Nellie Pinder in Albert Chevalier's The Land of Nod (1897), alongside Decima Moore and Frederick Ranalow in The Runaway Girl (1898), and Cora Angelique in The Belle of New York (1900), before taking a short turn in drama (The Law and the Man) and Fred Karno's troupe (Her Majesty's Guests).
 Then she returned to The Belle of New York for a long stint.
 The reason was to become obvious: Blinky Bill.
 The gentleman who whistled as 'Mack Olive'.
-Mr Whimsical Walker sued for divorce, naming names, Daisy counter-attacked, feathers flew, penny-a-liners rubbed their hands ... and I guess the divorce happened, for, in 1916, Daisy officially became the wife of James Smith Fleetwood of Ramsgate with whom she had been living since, and who, I presume, was 'Mack Olive', as they'd been doing a music-hall whistling act together (The Candy Store) since the divorce ...
-I don't know when he died, but Daisy seems ultimately to have returned to Norwich ...
+Mr Whimsical Walker sued for divorce, naming names, Daisy counter-attacked, feathers flew, penny-a-liners rubbed their hands ... and I guess the divorce happened, for, in 1916, Daisy officially became the wife of James Smith Fleetwood of Ramsgate (b 1860), with whom she had been living since, and who, I presume, was 'Mack Olive', as they'd been doing a music-hall whistling act together (The Candy Store) since the divorce ...
+I don't know when he died, but Daisy seems ultimately to have returned to Norwich, where she died aged 69 ...

 And now I suppose I have to have another go at bloody Fred Drawater (by any other name)